LeszekR/movie-app/RECRUITMENT_COMMENTS.md

 - I decided to keep the code consistent hence routing that is initiated by a `Widget` is done via the same chain - that is why navigation to `TwoButtonView` and back to `MovieDetailsView` is called this way
-- it is also possible in **flutter_clean_architecture** to invoke UI elements directly from the `Controller` using `getState()`, yet I chose my approach for stricter adherence to Clean Architecture principles and easier testing this solution is disputable though since it complicates the code making it more difficult to read, so the choice of one of those solutions would be the team's in a production project then to be followed by the dev
+- it is also possible in `flutter_clean_architecture` to invoke UI elements directly from the `Controller` using `getState()`, yet I chose my approach for stricter adherence to Clean Architecture principles and easier testing.
+This solution is disputable though since it complicates the code making it more difficult to read, so the choice of one of those solutions would be the team's in a production project.

-###

-### Function `controllerTest` blueprinted on `blocTest`

-###

-Packages:

-- `test/test_tools/test_runner`
-- `test/app/pages/movie_list/controller`

-###

-#### Inspired by blocTest:

-- Like `blocTest` my `controllerTest` offers declarative test helper for FCA Controllers.
-- Sets mocks, registers seed state, builds controller, performs act, skips states to be ignored, asserts expected states and verifications.
-- I decided it was possibly easiest and most consistent way to transfer tests between `BLoC` and `flutter_clean_architecture` implementations of the app

-###

-#### Additional params

-The `controllerTest` has extra params to adjust to `flutter_clean_architecture`

-- `asyncTicks` - `asyncTicks`: total number of: `Futures`, `onNext(...)` calls and other `async` calls - between each two states of the controller
-- `setMocks` - self explanatory

 ###